syncfusion-content/javascript-docs/js/Control-Initialization.md

 {% endhighlight %}

->   **Note**: The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.

 ### Adding Syncfusion Widget into your HTML page

 Finally, to add the Syncfusion datepicker widget into the HTML page, refer the same steps mentioned here in the [manual method](/js/control-initialization#adding-syncfusion-widget-into-your-html-page).

-## Using CDN link for Script and Stylesheet reference
+## Using CDN link for script and style sheet reference

-With this method, you can skip the process of copying and pasting the required Script and StyleSheets into your application and can directly provide the cdn link references for it.
+With this method, you can skip the process of copying and pasting the required script and style sheets into your application and can directly provide the cdn link references for it.

 ### HTML file creation

-Create a basic HTML file and directly refer all the required cdn links for the [Scripts](/js/cdn#cdn-script-links) and [Stylesheets](/js/cdn#cdn-stylesheet-links) within the &lt;head&gt; section as shown below, - For other cdn links, refer the [CDN](/js/cdn) section in the introduction part.
+Create a basic HTML file and directly refer all the required cdn links for the [scripts](/js/cdn#cdn-script-links) and [style sheets](/js/cdn#cdn-stylesheet-links) within the `<head>` section as shown below,

-Here, we have referred the cdn link of **default-theme**.
-Likewise, any of the 13 available themes can be referred in the below highlighted code, as per the user needs.

 {% highlight html %}